 Remove any mailpieces that aren't ballot envelopes and arrange the ballot envelopes with their barcodes facing one direction.

 - First Vantage Ballot Sorter Pass

 Ballot envelopes go through the Vantage Ballot Sorter where a picture is taken of the voter’s signature.
 Any damaged ballot envelopes are sorted out and given to a voter outreach team.
-The Ballot Sorter machine can process 50,000 ballots an hour.

 - Verify Signatures

 A team compares the signature on the envelope with the one on file.
 Missing or mismatched (aka challenged) signatures require outreach.